finlaysonstudio/jaypie-mongoose/README.md

 * The _name_ of secret.
 Usually it is ugly like `MongoConnectionString37D5BF-XUCja0vKbFwa`.
 CDK `mongoConnectionString.secretName`
 * This name stored in an environment variable, preferably `SECRET_MONGODB_URI`.
 CDK `SECRET_MONGODB_URI: mongoConnectionString.secretName,` in the lambda `environment` property

-If this sounds like a lot think about never thinking about it again 👺
+If this sounds like a lot to think about think about never thinking about it again 👺

 ### `disconnect`